tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 ## Xenos related items (walls, weeds, silos, etc.)

 Everything related to xenos must be placed on map via a landmark, and not be directly added.
-This allows the map to be clean in HvH modes
+This allows the map to be clean in HvH modes.
+Silos must be placed around the map for crash and hunt gamemode.
+A reasonable amount of turrets must be placed around the map, preferrably in caves and near silos.
+A reasonnable amount of weeds must be placed, near silos and turrets.
+You don't have to add resin walls or doors if you don't want to, but they add to the atmostphere.
+Adding corpse spawner also add to the atmospher, but they are not mandatory.

 ## Fog around silos